berkyalkn/AI-travel-agent/README.md

 1.  **Planner Agent:** Parses the user's natural language request into a structured `TripRequest` object containing all key constraints (destination, dates, budget, etc.).
-2. **Parallel Data Gathering (Flight & Hotel Agents):** These agents run in parallel to query live, real-time APIs for the best travel and accommodation options, returning a list of top choices for each.
-An initial selection is made (e.g., cheapest flight, best-rated hotel).
+2. **Parallel Data Gathering (Flight & Hotel Agents):** These agents run concurrently.
+They query live APIs for all possible flight and hotel options and use an LLM to make an initial selection based on a balance of cost and quality.
-3. **Activity Planning Agent:** This agent takes the user's interests, performs live web searches using Tavily to find relevant, specific activities (not just generic tours), and then uses an LLM to analyze the search results and create a structured, day-by-day itinerary.
+3. **Activity Extraction Agent:** Takes the user's interests, performs live web searches using Tavily, and uses a robust LLM pipeline to parse the raw search results into a structured list of Activity objects.
+4. **Activity Scheduling Agent:** In a separate, focused step, this agent takes the structured list of activities and uses an LLM to organize them into a logical, day-by-day DailyPlan.
+This separation makes the process more reliable.
-4. **Evaluator Agent (The Strategist):** The quality control gate.
+5. **Evaluator Agent:** The quality control gate.
 This agent analyzes the complete drafted plan (flight, hotel, costs) against user constraints and the available alternatives.
 It performs a strategic, value-based analysis to decide if the plan is optimal.
-5. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
+6. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
 The loop can intelligently route the process back to the hotel_agent to find a cheaper hotel or back to the flight_agent to find a cheaper flight, depending on where the best potential saving lies.
-6.  **Aggregator:** This node waits for both parallel searches to complete before allowing the process to continue.
 7.  **Report Formatter:** Once the plan is approved, this final node creates the user-friendly .md and styled .html report files.
 ```mermaid
 graph TD